Golden Eagle Air Tour

 The Golden Eagle Air Tour is perfect for Las Vegas guests who are pressed for time and desire to see as much of the Grand Canyon as possible.
 This tour includes aerial views of the Hoover Dam and Lake Mead as well as the spectacular Grand Canyon.

 VIP at the Rim Helicopter Tour

 Experience Grand Canyon West from above and below the rim on this VIP helicopter tour.
 For the ultimate adventure, add a pass for the Skywalk Bridge.

 This helicopter tour provides stunning aerial views of Hoover Dam, Lake Mead and Grand Canyon West.
 Additionally, this tour lands at the bottom of the canyon on a private plateau overlooking the mighty Colorado River.

 Grand Voyager Rim to River guests receive one of the most comprehensive Grand Canyon experiences available.
-Experience Grand Canyon West by ground, helicopter and boat!
+Experience Grand Canyon West by Airplane, Helicopter, and ground adventure!

 Take a stroll 4,000 feet in the air on the Skywalk, surrounded by nothing but glass, steel, and Canyon stone.
 Then, pay a visit to a local Native American village and find authentic artifacts and art.

 Fly to Grand Canyon West and explore the breathtaking viewpoints at Eagle Point and Guano Point.

 Take this all-encompassing Grand Canyon West Rim tour to a new level with added VIP Front-of-the-Line Skywalk Bridge passes!
 The most thorough way to explore the West Rim from top to bottom via airplane, helicopter, boat, and standing in the sky.